Democrats — and abortion rights — dominated the 2023 elections. Here are 5 takeaways

 Meanwhile, Republican Gov. Tate Reeves won reelection in Mississippi — which no Democrat has governed in 20 years.

-He defeated Brandon Pressley, a Democrat and one of the state's three public service commissioners (not to mention a second cousin of the rock and roll legend Elvis).
-Pressley campaigned in part on expanding Medicaid in the state, which Reeves has refused to do.
+He defeated Brandon Presley, a Democrat and one of the state's three public service commissioners (not to mention a second cousin of the rock and roll legend Elvis).
+Presley campaigned in part on expanding Medicaid in the state, which Reeves has refused to do.

 Reeves' popularity and fundraising prowess gave him a significant and expected advantage, but the race became more competitive than many had expected, as Mississippi Public Broadcasting reported.